knyar/phalerts/README.md

   if necessary;
 * if there is no open task, created a new one.

-You can optionally provide a project name (or several) and `phalerts` will only look for tasks in that project, and will assign that project to all new tasks it creates.
+You can optionally provide a project name/ID (or several) and `phalerts` will only look for tasks in that project, and will assign that project to all new tasks it creates.